destaMo/Scrum-Notes/content/web_development/skills/planning.md

 - How can you effectively review your team's work?
 - How can you perform frequent demo sessions in your team's work?
+- What are the main advantages of introducing demo sessions in your sprints?

 ---